Skip to Main Content

 Can I reserve the auditorium?

-To rent out the Library’s Auditorium, please contact our Administrative Associate, Lexie Roland, at (865) 425-3456.
+To rent out the Library’s Auditorium, please visit our Auditorium Reservations Page or contact us at (865) 425-3455.

 Can I sign up to use a display case?